 May 2018 – Amendment Directive (EU) 2018/852

-This complements and renews Directive 94/62/EC.
-This includes measures to prevent packaging waste and promote the reuse, recycling, and other forms of recovery of packaging waste.
-Here, the focus is placed on the model of the circular economy.
+This amendment complements and renews Directive 94/62/EC.
+It includes measures to prevent packaging waste and promote the reuse, recycling, and other forms of recovery of packaging waste.
+Here, the focus is placed on circular economy.

 Where does the EU Packaging Regulation come from?